 Health & Safety and Inquests

-He has advised on HSE investigations and proposed fines, and appeared on behalf of defendants at several sentencing hearings.
+He also has experience of defending HSE prosecutions.
+He has advised on HSE investigations and proposed fines, and acts for defendants at sentencing hearings.

-- Acting for the Ministry of Justice at the inquest into the death of a prisoner at HMP New Hall.
+- Acting for the Ministry of Justice at the inquest into the suicide of a prisoner at HMP New Hall.